slightlyoff/suchi.js/README.md

 because the replacement rates amongst some of those browsers has been incredibly low.
 Their latest versions might be great, but it's not helping us, practically speaking.

+So back to those browsers...why are some relatively modern browsers getting prompted?
+Because they're dead-browsers-walking.
+They've been replaced, they just don't know it yet.
+Suchi is here to help speed their journey from "legacy" to "museum piece", recommending browsers that auto-update so those users will never be left-behind again.

 # Wait...I Read "UA Testing" Back There...